mongodb/docs-relational-migrator/source/includes/table-sql-connection-fields.rst

    * - SSL: :guilabel:`Trust server certificate`

      - With SSL enabled, check this to trust the stored certificate.
+Leave unchecked to verify the server certificate against a trusted Certificate Authority.